What does it mean to feel grown up?

 And change, even positive change, can be very difficult.

 He would encourage you to try to do what he, at least at that time in his life, couldn’t seem to do.

+But perhaps you’ll realize the rules are old and need to be discarded.
 And you can enjoy the freedom of emotionally growing up.